-As of January, 2020 the Ministry of Health and Welfare, the Ministry of Foreign Affairs, and the Korean National Police Agency will provide services to collect and register the DNA of overseas Korean adoptees, who does not have identifying birth parent information through 14 Korean consulates in 34 adoptive countries.
+As of January, 2020 the Ministry of Health and Welfare, the Ministry of Foreign Affairs, and the Korean National Police Agency will provide services to collect and register the DNA of overseas Korean adoptees, who do not have identifying birth parent information through 34 Korean Embassies(Consulates) in adoptive countries.
 Collected DNA data will be registered to Korean police agency's missing children database.

 □ How to apply

 ① Petition Birth family search(Adoption Information Disclosure) and confirming eligibility for DNA test

 ※ Adoptees who have petitioned before and simply want to do DNA test may skip this stage.

 - Petition Birth family search(Adoption Information Disclosure) with Adoption agency or National Center for the Rights of the Child (NCRC).
 Adoptees will be provided with adoption records and thereby be confirmed eligibility for the DNA test.

 * Please find the leaflet(2nd attached file) and petition form(3rd attached file)